-Figure 20.
+Figure 22.
 Inversion using the non-uniform reference model defined in derivative terms.

 This is not always the case.
 Consider a situation where the goal is to find a body beneath an overburden layer.
-The model is shown in Fig…The model and reference model are shown in ??.
+The model and the reference model are shown in Figure 23.
 It might be supposed that information about the overburden thickness and its resistivity have been obtained through drilling.
 Two inversions are carried out.
-In the first the reference model is omitted from the derivate term and the overburden boundary is characterized by a smooth transition.
-In the second case the reference model is included in the derivative terms and the result is a cleaner delineation of the overburden and better definition of the sought body.
+In the first (Figure 24a) the reference model is omitted from the derivate term and the overburden boundary is characterized by a smooth transition.
+In the second case (Figure 24a) the reference model is included in the derivative terms and the result is a cleaner delineation of the overburden and better definition of the sought body.